MR Angiography (MRA)

 - screen individuals for arterial disease, especially patients with a family history of arterial disease or disorders.

 You may be asked to wear a gown during the exam or you may be allowed to wear your own clothing if it is loose-fitting and has no metal fasteners.

 Guidelines about eating and drinking before an MRI exam vary at different facilities.
 Unless you are told otherwise, you may follow your regular daily routine and take medications as usual.

-MR angiogram may require you to receive an injection of contrast into the vein of your arm.
-The radiologist or technologist may ask if you have asthma or if you have allergies such as allergy to iodine or x-ray contrast material, to drugs, to food, or to the environment.
-However, the contrast material used for an MRI exam, called gadolinium, does not contain iodine and is less likely to cause an allergic reaction than iodine containing contrast used for a CT scan.
+MRA may require you to receive an injection of contrast into a vein in your arm.
+The radiologist or technologist may ask if you have asthma or if you have allergies to certain drugs, foods or to the environment.
+The contrast material used for an MRI exam, called gadolinium, does not contain iodine and is less likely to cause an allergic reaction than iodine containing contrast used for a CT scan.

-The radiologist should also know if you have any serious health problems and what surgeries you have undergone.
-Some conditions, such as severe kidney or liver disease may prevent you from receiving contrast material during an MRI exam.
+The radiologist and technologist should also know if you have any serious health problems and what surgeries you have undergone.
+Some patients with severe kidney or liver disease may not be able to receive contrast material during an MRI exam.

 If you are breastfeeding at the time of the exam, you should ask your doctor how to proceed.
 It may help to pump breast milk ahead of time and keep it on hand for use after contrast material has cleared from your body, about 24 hours after the test.

 If you have claustrophobia (fear of enclosed spaces) or anxiety, you may want to ask your physician for a prescription for a mild sedative prior to your scheduled examination.